IBM/maximo-labs/MkDocs/monitor_saas/docs/monitor_anomalies.md

 8. Set the `Calculating the last` to `2` days to have Monitor generate 2 days of historical simulated anomalous data for `travel_time_anomaly`.
 9. Click `Create`.
 After 15 minutes the function should be complete and the anomaly data will be available.

-##Add Simulated Anomaly Travel Time Line Card to Instance Dashboard using the UI widget
+###Add Simulated Anomaly Travel Time Line Card to Instance Dashboard using the UI widget
 In this part of the exercise you will visualize the simulated `travel_time_anomaly` in a line card.

-1. Click on Dashboards tab to see the list instance dashboards
+1. Click on Dashboards tab to see the list of instance dashboards
 2. Click on one of the robot instance dashboards in the table list.
-3. Click on Gear icon top right.
+3. Click on `gear icon` top right.
 Choose Edit dashboards
 4. Continue
 5. Choose `Time series line` from the right hand selection
-6. Title: `Travel Time with Anomaly`
+6. Title: Travel Time with Anomaly
-7. Time range: `Last 24 Hours`
+7. Time range: Last 24 Hours
-8. Data item: `travel_time_anomaly`
+8. Data item: travel_time_anomaly
-9. Click Settings tab
+9. Click `Settings` tab
-10. Unit: `sec`
+10. Unit: sec
-11. Click Add card
+11. Click `Add card`
 12. Save and Close

 ![Line card](/img/monitor_saas/i200.png)
 ![Line card settings](/img/monitor_saas/i201.png)

-##Add Simulated Anomaly Travel Time Line Card to Instance Dashboard using JSON
+###Add Simulated Anomaly Travel Time Line Card to Instance Dashboard using JSON

 In this part of the exercise you will visualize the simulated `travel_time_anomaly` in a line card.